udevbe/westford/README.md

 Running under X11
 =================
-Go into the `launch.x11/target` folder.
-Type `java -jar x11-1.0.0-SNAPSHOT.jar`.
+To create an runnable distribution, go into the `launch.x11` folder.
+Type `gradle installDist`.
-Next fire up some test clients from the Weston compositor (eg `weston-terminal`).
+This will create an executable `launch.x11` in `build/install/launch.x11/bin` Next fire up some test clients from the Weston compositor (eg `weston-terminal`).
 Make sure you use Weston 1.4 as more recent versions depend on xdg-shell which is not yet implemented by Westford.

-To configure the X11 back-end, open up `org.westford.compositor.launch.x11.X11PlatformConfigSimple` found in `X11PlatformConfigSimple.java` and adjust as required.
+To configure the X11 back-end, open up `X11PlatformConfigSimple.kt` found in `westford/launch.x11/src/main/kotlin/org/westford/compositor/launch/x11` and adjust as required.

 Running with drm/kms
 ====================